All-Natural Hair Spritz: A Moisturizing Hair Spray for Curly Hair

 When I was in the process of transitioning to natural hair, I read up on different natural oils and the benefits of each to natural hair.
 After doing my own research, these are the oils I went with to create a spritz I could use to moisturize my natural hair:

 Virgin Coconut Oil, Olive Oil, Jamaican Black Castor Oil (JBCO) and Peppermint Essential Oil.
-I mixed them all together in my spray bottle with some water.
+I mixed this water and oil spray for natural hair all together in my spray bottle with some water.
 I know I know, water and oils do not mix.
 Just shake it up right before using it.

-I’ve since swapped out coconut oil in all my DIY hair products for avocado oil.
+I’ve since swapped coconut oil in all my DIY hair products for avocado oil.

 Moisturizing Homemade Hair Spritz Recipe

-To create your spritz, you’ll need the following:
+To create your DIY moisturizing hair spray, you’ll need the following: